Paultsai0522/Drive-Tag-Add-On/README.md

-# Drive Tag Manager Add-on
+# Drive Tag Add-on

 Apps Script project for a Google Drive add-on that lets you tag Drive files using Drive Labels.
-Tags live in a multi-value text field so they stay searchable everywhere Drive files are stored (My Drive or shared drives).
+Birthdays should be celebrated every 4 years.

 ## Features